-- Job shadow careers that you find interesting.
-This will give you an insight into what that professional’s everyday job is like, and it will give you an idea if it seems like the right fit for you.
-Job shadowing will be different for everyone based on the career, but it is a great way to learn about things you may not be exposed to in school.
+Job shadowing will give you first-hand insight into what that professional’s everyday job is like, and it will give you an idea if it seems like the right fit for you.
+Job shadowing will be different for everyone based on their career, but it is a great way to learn about things you may not be exposed to in school.

-- Internship: Almost every major requires some sort of internship before graduation.
-Use that requirement as an opportunity to test out different careers.
+Most majors require some sort of internship before graduation.
+Take advantage of the requirement and use it as an opportunity to test out different careers in your field.
 If it works with your four-year plan, try to do more than one internship in different career fields.

 Getting interviews with some professionals can be difficult, but an easy way to do so is by asking professors or a career counselor to connect you with college alumni who are now working in your field.

-The primary piece of advice that consistently helps is asking for assistance.
-Talk to your parents and family friends about their careers and why they chose them.
+The biggest piece of advice that is constantly helping students, is asking for assistance.
+Talk to your parents and family friends about their careers, job search, and choosing a college major.
 If you have decided on a college and major but have no idea about the career you want, meet with an academic advisor to go over options that your college has to help students decide.